SU(2) gauge theory of fluctuating stripe order in the two-dimensional Hubbard model: Results

-In Fig.~\ref{fig: Fermi surfaces} we show the quasi-particle Fermi surfaces defined as zeros of the quasi-particle bands $E_\bk^\ell$ in the full Brillouin zone (repeated zone scheme) for two distinct stripe periodicities $p$.
+In Fig.~\ref{fig: Fermi surfaces} we show the quasi-particle Fermi surfaces defined as zeros of the quasi-particle bands $E_\bk^\ell$ in the full Brillouin zone (repeated zone scheme) for three choices of $t'$ with three distinct stripe periodicities $p$.
 The Fermi surface of the corresponding non-interacting system is shown in the same repeated zone scheme for comparison.
 It consists of the original bare Fermi surface and its copies obtained from a shift by $\bQ_n$ with $n = 1,\dots,P-1$.
 Some of the quasi-particle bands $E_\bk^\ell$ are completely filled, and others are completely empty.
 Hence, generally only some of the bands are {\em partially}\/ filled and form a Fermi surface sheet.
 A large magnetic gap favors a reduced number of partially filled bands (while most bands are either completely filled or empty).
-In the left panel of Fig.~\ref{fig: Fermi surfaces}, only one of the ten quasi-particle bands is partially filled, leading to a relatively simple Fermi surface topology with a single electron pocket in the reduced Brillouin zone.
-In the right panel, two of the fourteen quasi-particle bands are partially filled, and the Fermi surface consists of various open lines, as if the system was quasi one-dimensional.
+In the left and center panels of Fig.~\ref{fig: Fermi surfaces}, only one of the quasi-particle bands is partially filled, leading to a relatively simple Fermi surface topology with a single hole (left) and electron (center) pocket in the reduced Brillouin zone.
+In the right panel, three of the twenty quasi-particle bands are partially filled, and the Fermi surface consists of various open lines, as if the system was quasi one-dimensional.
 For a slightly higher filling (not shown), pockets appear in addition to the open lines.
 Quite generally, the shape of the Fermi surfaces can change significantly upon small changes of the density.